llmodelcitizen/container-multiplexer/README.md

 docker build -t cm .
 ```

-If the useful change already exists in a running `cm` instance, you can commit that instance instead:
+Alternatively, if the useful change already exists in a running `cm` instance, you can commit that instance instead:

 ```bash
 docker commit cm-001 cm-base:latest
 docker build -t cm .
 ```

-Image changes apply only to newly created containers.
+Remember that image changes apply only to newly created containers.
 To move an instance to the new image, stop it, remove the stopped container with `cm rm N`, then start it again.
 The workspace remains unless you run `cm clean`.

 ### Apple Silicon